What’s the difference between they’re, their and there?

 Look!
 There they are and there are some people with them!

-They’re is the contracted for of they are.
-They is the personal pronoun for 3rd person singular.
+They’re is the contracted form of they are.
+They is the personal pronoun for the 3rd person plural, it refers to two or more people.

 - Where are Saskia and Kevin?
 They’re late!